In this step-by-step guide to cheap car hire you’ll discover 31 ways to save money and have a stress-free trip abroad.

 Check out the costs in advance.
 In the UK we’re used to paying extortionate costs to travel by bus or train, but southern Europe is cheaper.
 Turkey and Greece is particularly economical.
 While if you’re going to India, Thailand or even New Zealand you can expect to get around very cheaply.

 Likewise, in countries where the cost-of-living is lower you could manage your whole trip on taxi rides.

 You could consider travelling in your own car or you could look into Zipcar, the global car share club that offers hourly borrower fees.

 Driving outside of the EU?
 You may need an international license

 The USA, Kuwait, Japan and Thailand are just a few of over 100 countries that require you to have an IDP (International Driving Permit) to drive as a foreign visitor.
 In some places, like Australia and Hong Kong, it’s not always necessary but is recommended – check your hire firm in advance.

 Getting an IDP is straightforward.
 They cost from £5.50 and are available over the counter at your local Post Office as well as by post via the AA or RAC.
 You’ll need to present your passport, a passport photo and your UK driving license photocard as evidence.
 You must be over 18.

-The DVLA is phasing out the paper license that comes with your photocard.
+The DVLA has phased out the paper license that comes with your photocard.
 In the past car hire firms used this paper section to check your driving record for penalty points.
 But now the DVLA has stopped updating these paper counterparts.

 This means that if your car hire firm wants to check your license they need a special code.